viacheslavpopov/Compliance/README.md

 doing its comparison.
 Multiple patterns of the same exclusion type _must_ be specified with the "or" operator: `|`, not with multiple XML tags.

-See the internal [wiki](https://www.1eswiki.com/wiki/PoliCheck_Build_Task) for more information about this ADO task.

 ## ESRP Signing Template Overview

 ** Requires on-boarding, see the wiki in the internal PowerShell Maintainers teams channel **